Blushiva/Module-10-Employee-Tracker/README.md

 # DESCRIPTION

 This is an employee tracker that allows for the management of the departments, roles and employees.
 It was an assignment for bootcamp class.
 It requests that we use a CMS to easily view and interact with the information.

+I would like to address the elephant in the room.
+HOW DO I EVEN START?
+The problem with these assignments and the modules they give us...is that as a user, I am a bootcamp student who doesn't have the basic framework in place to build a module.
+I don't know what I need.
+I don't know where to start...I know that I covered aspects of this module in class but I have no clue what the framework looks like.
+The Getting started on project, which I have also inclded here did not give me any direction on which folders I needed

+I have heard the words "Look it up", but now it's just a constant drone in the back of my head because it's been said so many times.
+What do I even look up?
+So I started by googling Employee tracker.
+See [Contributing Resources](#contributing)

+I read other peoples code, I looked at their blueprints to understand what I needed for my own project.
+Most importantly I looked at their folders for the idea on HOW to structure the overall project.
+This is where I learned that I needed certain folders.
+The important take away is that I used at least 3-5 sources for each topic within the topic that is contained in this module.

+I used the code as outlines as to what to do next.
+I questioned my AI when it would try and auto fill.
+I went back and looked at the other examples to make sure I was on the right track.
+When I startted seeing similar things reoccuring that is when I had my Eurika moment and made it my own.

+I then went step by step and googled how to do each of the folders.
+I also decided to add PRISMA becuase I wanted to see if I could.

+I wrote the code long hand because I still dont understand 1/4 of it unless I am in it and then when I walk away from it my brain forgets so I need to WRITE IT OUT.

+Here is the Following Outline of what I did.

+FILES NEEDED

+Tsconfig.json file
+server.ts
+Installed package.json
+License
+gitignore
+.env for Prisma
+Scheema file(this runs the tables...hinted at in module) seeds (also hinted at in module...seeds the database) connection (Connects files to Prisma)

 ## Table of Contents
 - [Description](#description)